amd/libflame/test/main/ReadMe.txt

    Tests are automatically generated during CMake configuration when BUILD_TEST=ON.
    Generated files are in <build_dir>/test/main/validation_ctests/*_tests.cmake

+   Dependency:
+   YAML‑based CTest generation depends on the PyYAML package for YAML parsing.
+   Ensure that PyYAML is installed on your system.

    For manual generation:
      $ cd test/main/validation_ctests
      $ python3 auto_generate_tests.py --api getrf /tmp/output